uwcartlab/webmapping/Chapter03/readme.md

 The `fetch` method accesses the server at the location defined in the `Request`, and based on the parameters stored in the `init` variable.
 In this case, the data are being retrieved from the server.

 The final step is to actually send the received data to a callback function.
 A JavaScript _**callback function**_ executes script that uses the data retrieved from a server after the data loads into the browser.
-Consequently, any script that makes use of data sent through AJAX should be written or called within the callback function to avoid manipulating the data before it is fully available in the browser.
+Consequently, any script that makes use of data sent through AJAX should be written or called within the callback function to avoid manipulating the data before it is fully available in the browser (Example 2.4).

 ###### Example 2.4: Adding a callback function to a fetch request in main.js